-Publish America is a well-known business that promises to help authors bring their written work to life, but there are many reports on the Internet that suggest Publish America is a scam.
+Publish America is a well-known business that promises to help authors bring their written work to life, but there are many negative reports online regarding how the service operates.

-Having had some experience with author related resources here at WFHW, I decided to take a closer look and see if there’s anything about Publish America that makes it stand out out from the other similar services that we’ve reviewed.
+Having had some experience with author-related resources here at WFHW, I decided to take a closer look and see if there’s anything about Publish America that makes it stand out from the other similar services that we’ve reviewed.

 - Free Layout

 - Free Amazon Listing

 - Free Press Releases

 - Plus Your Book is Available to All Bookstores

 However, all is not as it seems from what Publish America states on its website.

 Ingram is a book wholesaler and they will NOT stock Publish America books.
 Barnes and Noble will also NOT stock Publish America Books either.